banner

 When Luke, Obi-Wan Kenobi, R2-D2, and C3PO visit Mos Eisley, they get pulled over by some stormtroopers who are on the hunt for two fugitive droids.
 The stormtroopers ask questions and demand to see some ID until Obi-Wan uses a Jedi mind trick to convince them to let Luke go about his business and move along.

-Social engineering can make you do anything, and while it might be dressed up as a Jedi mind trick in Star Wars, cybercriminals will often use lies, charisma, and charm to get what they need, not the Force.
+While a Jedi mind trick requires the power of the Force, cybercriminals will often use lies, charisma, and charm to play with human biases and get what they want from you.
 You should be wary of any social engineering attempts that cybercriminals undertake to get hold of confidential or sensitive data.
+Social engineering is manipulative, playing on people’s instincts and tendencies so insidiously that it almost does seem like a mystical Force is at play.

 Conclusion